Engoo Blog Travel & Fun

 Roast

-Roasting is also cooking in an oven or over a fire.
-Roasting is usually associated with meat and vegetables.
+"Roasting" is also cooking in an oven or over a fire.
+Roasting is usually done with meat and vegetables.

-Place the pork on a baking dish and roast it for 1 hour.
+Place the pork on a baking dish and roast it for one hour.

 Fry

-Fry the dough in 1-inch deep oil for 1 to 2 minutes per side, until it turns brown.
+Fry the dough in a pan of oil until it turns brown.

 "Stir-fry" is also a noun for a hot dish of mixed vegetables or meat that has been cooked this way.